 Should you blame your bank for high gasoline prices?

-A new report out to this from ABC.
+A new report out today.

-New report out today says it's not just supply and demand and Middle East politics that determines the price of a barrel of uh oil.
+New report out today says it's not just supply and demand and Middle East politics that determines the price of a barrel of oil.

 Visa and MasterCard and the other card companies share some of the blame for the high price of gasoline.

-Well, why don't we throw George Bush in this mix too?
+Well, why don't we throw George Bush in this mix, too?

 The new report by the National Association of Convenience Stores says that it's those so-called swipe fees at gas stations.